antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 * After you selected your preferred adjustments, click **Adjust Settings**

 The immune system is a complex system of different cell types that interact with each other with chemokines and other cytokines.
-T cells are one of two primary types of white blood cells —B cells being the second type—that determine the specificity of immune response to antigens (foreign substances) in the body.
+T cells are one of two primary types of white blood cells — B cells being the second type — that determine the specificity of immune response to antigens (foreign substances) in the body.
 T cells originate in the bone marrow and mature in the thymus.
 In the thymus, T cells multiply and differentiate into helper, regulatory, or cytotoxic T cells or become memory T cells.

  Despite convincing evidence for T-cell involvement in RA pathogenesis, the specific cell subsets and states that drive the disease have been challenging to identify since T cells are highly heterogeneous, displaying diverse surface markers, developmental and activation states, and effector functions, which has led to multiple systems of classification.

 ![](_static/images/KIT_Tcelldifferentiation.png "Figure 2: Differentiation of T-cells, each subtype having its specific role in the immune system.")